Mudbound

 Does it pass the Bechdel Test?
 YES

-In particular, we see Laura McAllan (Carey Mulligan), the wife of the farm owner, and Florence Jackson (Mary J. Blige), the black matriarch of the family who lives on their land, garner several voiceovers and a large amount of screen time.
-While they do lean towards being defined by their male co-stars, Laura by her illicit attraction to her husband’s younger brother, and Florence by her hard-working husband and war-weary son, we do see shared experiences between the two women which are genuine, thoughtful, and intertwined with race as the power dynamic between the two mothers remain ever tilted in Laura’s favor.
+In particular, we frequently see Laura McAllan (Carey Mulligan), the wife of a farm owner, and Florence Jackson (Mary J. Blige), the matriarch of the Black family living on their land.
+They do lean towards being defined by their male co-stars—Laura by her illicit attraction to her brother-in-law, and Florence by her hard-working husband and war-weary son.
+But they share also a genuine and thoughtful relationship, one that’s intertwined with race as the power dynamic between the two women remain ever tilted in Laura’s favor.

 Supporting female characters also inhabit this world, helping keep this category score above average.
 Laura has two daughters while Florence has one, and each child sees multiple lines and scenes.
-Florence’s son, Ronsel (Jason Mitchell), is effectively the main character of this film (see movie poster below) but his storyline is fleshed out through a German girlfriend who is, unfortunately, a very flat character who exists solely to wait for—and provide comfort to—her American soldier.
+Florence’s son, Ronsel (Jason Mitchell), is effectively the main character of this film (and featured in marketing), but his storyline is fleshed out through a German girlfriend who exists solely to wait for—and provide comfort to—her American soldier.
 Still, women are crucial to the world of Mudbound, if not its central focus.

 Race: 5/5

-Specifically, Mudbound shows us that “racism” isn’t just the terrorizing of black bodies.
-While it does portray this aspect through a vicious Ku Klux Klan scene, Rees adds layers of complexity, such as seeing white allies caught up in the destruction.
-Mudbound ditches the simplistic notion that white nationalism only hurts black people, arguing instead that intolerance is a poison that sickens everything around it.
+Specifically, Mudbound shows us that racism isn’t just the terrorizing of Black people.
+While it does portray this aspect through a vicious Ku Klux Klan scene, Rees adds layers of complexity, such as seeing white “allies” caught up in the destruction.
+Mudbound ditches the simplistic notion that white nationalism only hurts Black people, arguing instead that systemic racism is a poison that sickens everything around it.

-Still more impressive is the way Rees charts how racism seeps across generations, burying underground into a system of oppression that may be less visible but no less damaging.
+Still more impressive is the way Rees charts how injustice seeps across generations, burying underground into a network of oppression that may be less visible but no less damaging than overt slurs or abuse.
 After all, Henry McAllan (Jason Clarke) never so much as raises his voice to his sharecropper, Hap Jackson (Rob Morgan).
 And Laura treats Florence with nothing but politeness, almost kindliness.
-But we see time and time again that Florence is implicitly coerced into coming to Laura’s aid, often at the expense of her own family’s needs.
-And Henry’s “requests” of Hap are never questioned by the black sharecropper who deeply understands the figurative boot he has on his neck.
+But we see time and time again that Florence is coerced into coming to Laura’s aid, often at the expense of her own family’s needs.
+And Henry’s “requests” of Hap are never questioned by the Black sharecropper who deeply understands the figurative boot he has on his neck.

 Mediaversity Grade: A- 4.50/5

 If Hollywood needs to continue its voracious appetite for race-based fables, then I hope we continue prioritizing storytellers with the most at stake in its disseminations: people of color.
 Specifically, women of color.
-Mudbound’s success is built on this foundation of authenticity, and it stands as a marker of what a modern slave narrative should look like.
+Mudbound’s success is built on this foundation of lived experience.